Maia-Everett/lintian.eu/_posts/2024-05-04-warcraft-retrospective-24.md

 *Still.*

 Even the slowest-paced missions of Warcraft 3 are still dynamic and don't kill the tension.
 And it does make sure to properly set up the world, introduce all the relevant characters, and invest in foreshadowing, hanging all the [Chekhov's guns](https://tvtropes.org/pmwiki/pmwiki.php/Main/ChekhovsGun) that will be firing later.
 And Kel'Thuzad and Arthas here have an affable master-and-apprentice kind of relationship.

+And the Scourge establishes itself as a real threat by upping the ante from Warcraft 2, succeeding where Doomhammer failed.
+Whereas the Second War Horde, lore-wise, failed to capture Dalaran, Silvermoon and Capital City, here, the Scourge crushes all three.
+The once-proud Alliance now lies in ruins, and now, the fate of the world itself is at stake.

 For now, we'll take a break from doom and gloom and wanton destruction, as we return to Thrall and the Horde and find out what they've been up to in the meantime, on the other side of the world.
 Next up: the orc campaign!